 Understanding Medical Debt Settlement

-So, what exactly is a medical debt settlement letter?
-It’s a formal offer to pay a portion of your bill in exchange for full satisfaction of the balance.
-For instance, if you owe $1,000, you might offer $300 to settle.
-Providers often prefer some payment over none because collecting old debt is costly and slow.
+So, what exactly is a settlement letter for medical bills?
+In simple terms, it’s a written offer to pay part of your bill in exchange for the rest being forgiven.
+For example, if you owe $1,000, you might offer $300 as a one-time payment to settle the account.
+Many providers would rather receive something than nothing, especially because chasing old debt is slow and expensive.

 Why Providers Agree to Settle Medical Debt